KaseyPrince1/module-14-review/README.md

      THEN I am signed out of the site

-16. WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments Mock-Up
+16. WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments

-<The following animation demonstrates the application functionality:
-    --> Animation cycles through signing into the app, clicking on buttons, and updating blog posts.
 ---------------------------------------------------------------------------------------------------------------------
 -----------------------------------<<<<<<<<<<<<<<<<GETTING STARTED>>>>>>>>>>>>>>>------------------------------------
 ---------------------------------------------------------------------------------------------------------------------

 1. Your application’s folder structure must follow the Model-View-Controller paradigm.
 You’ll need to use the express-handlebars (Links to an external site.) package to use Handlebars.js for your Views, use the MySQL2 (Links to an external site.) and Sequelize (Links to an external site.) packages to connect to a MySQL database for your Models, and create an Express.js API for your Controllers.

 2. You’ll also need the dotenv package (Links to an external site.) to use environment variables, the bcrypt package (Links to an external site.) to hash passwords, and the express-session (Links to an external site.) and connect-session-sequelize (Links to an external site.) packages to add authentication.

 <NOTE
 The express-session (Links to an external site.) package stores the session data on the client in a cookie.
 When you are idle on the site for more than a set time, the cookie will expire and you will be required to log in again to start a new session.
 This is the default behavior and you do not have to do anything to your application other than implement the npm package.

 ---------------------------------------------------------------------------------------------------------------------
 ------------------------------------<<<<<<<<<<<<<<<<GRADING REQS>>>>>>>>>>>>>>>--------------------------------------
 ---------------------------------------------------------------------------------------------------------------------
 <NOTE
 1. If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
 Examples of incomplete submissions include the following:

 1. A repository that has no code
 2. A repository that includes a unique name but nothing else